-Certain new standards, amendments to standards and interpretations, are not yet effective for the year ended December 31, 2016, and have not been applied in preparing these financial statements.
-In particular, IFRS 9, Financial Instruments, which replaces IAS 39 Financial Instruments: Recognition and Measurement, and includes guidance on the classification and measurement of financial instruments, impairment of financial assets, and a new general hedge accounting model.
+Certain new standards, amendments to standards and interpretations, are not yet effective for the year ended December 31, 2017, and have not been applied in preparing these financial statements.

+IFRS 9, Financial Instruments, which replaces IAS 39 Financial Instruments: Recognition and Measurement, and includes guidance on the classification and measurement of financial instruments, impairment of financial assets, and a new general hedge accounting model.
 The standard is effective for annual periods beginning on or after January 1, 2018.
-The extent of the impact of adoption of this standard is not known at this time, but is not expected to be material.